The Fade Edit – 25 Haircut and Beard Combos That Just Work

 17. Bush and Coif with Faded Haircut

-The mustache here is definitely a piece of art, and you can totally opt out of it, but this is what’s possible when you combine an elaborate mustache, a long beard and faded haircut.
+The mustache here is definitely a piece of art, and you can totally opt out of it, but this is what’s possible when you combine an elaborate mustache, a long beard, and a faded haircut.

 18. Faded Heavy Stubble with Skin Fade Curly hair

-You don’t always need a long beard, specially with curly hair and skin fade.
+You don’t always need a long beard, especially with curly hair and skin fade.
 A faded heavy stubble connecting the skin fade below your curls can make you look just as good.

 19. Long Strands with Bald Fade and Heavy Stubble Fade

-Just as you might thinking there aren’t enough hairstyles to go with a heavy stubble you’ll find that that’s not true.
-Long strands of hair with a bald fade is a perfect combination for a faded, nicely trimmed heavy stubble.
+Just as you might think there aren’t enough hairstyles to go with a heavy stubble, you’ll find that that’s not true.
+Long strands of hair with a bald fade are a perfect combination for a faded, nicely trimmed heavy stubble.

 20. Bald Fade with Ponytail and Long Beard